 Composition: A significant part of the class will be dedicated to composition by exploring the Elements of Art and Principles of Design.

 Software: I will also teach a variety of techniques using Lightroom and Photoshop.
 There will be challenge weeks that are theme based only so that you will not be limited by a special technique or design challenge assignment.
+Added this year will be lessons on certain editing plug-ins.
+You will have the option to purchase those or not, but I will teach how to use them.

 How does the class share images?